 Youth are telling us: We can’t wait for future leaders to solve climate change.
 We need you to get to work with us now to create a cleaner, safer, and healthier world, one of bright hope.
 In Santa Cruz, we are already coming together to achieve such a world, one powered by clean green energy, fed by regenerative agriculture, and ready to reach out in resilience to all in these coming decades who will be forced to find new homes and new neighbors.

 “We are now faced with the fact that tomorrow is today.
 We are confronted with the fierce urgency of now.
 In this unfolding conundrum of life and history, there “is” such a thing as being too late.
 This is no time for apathy or complacency.
 This is a time for vigorous and positive action.”– Rev. Dr. Martin Luther King, Jr.

 This is a work in progress.

-Watch this space for more information and details as our plans crystallize.
+Watch this page for more information and details.
 Please contact us if you have questions or suggestions.